-The Computer Engineering Technology Degree program requires efforts in Windows System Administration and Networking Technology training.
-The goal for this AS degree is to have students ready for employment as information technology system administrators for cross platform workstation and server computer systems that include Windows PCs, Unix/Linux, and Mac OS.
-Software applications such as Microsoft Office, Apache Web Servers, ArcView, My SQL and programming languages PHP, C, and MatLab should be taught.
+The Computer Engineering Technology Degree program requires efforts in Windows is to have students ready for employment as Information Technology system administrators for cross platform workstation and server computer systems that include Windows PCs, Unix/Linux, and Mac OS.
+Software applications such as Microsoft Office, Apache Web Servers, Arc View, My SQL and programming languages PHP, C, and Mat-Lab should be taught.
 Compute hardware and software courses need to be updated and the equipment used in these courses must be brought up-to-date.
-We need to identify faculty to lead this effort.
-Our networking courses are in fair shape due to the outstanding efforts of Stuart Zinner.
-However the networking course could be improved by offering CCNP courses in addition to the CCNA course currently offered.
+The Cisco networking courses are in fine shape due to the outstanding efforts of Stuart Zinner.
+However the networking courses could be improved by offering CCNP courses in addition to the CCNA course currently offered.
 Wireless networking and VOIP are technologies that should be included in the curriculum.
-Our ECET PC hardware and software course have not been offered in several years.
+Our ECET windows hardware and software course have not been offered in several years.
 We are relying on Business Technology's "Office PC repair and maintenance" course.
 This course does not have the rigor required for an information technology professional as it is designed for a business professional that may do limited work on computers.
-This area of education in the ECET program needs to be improved and then should lead to the upper division ICS courses at MCC as an optional BS degree program.
-The students would then have a path towards a baccalaureate degree that would truly prepare them for employment as information technology professionals and upper division ICS classes would gain enrollment.
+This area of information technology education in the ECET program needs to be improved and then should lead to the upper division ICS courses at MCC as an optional BS degree program.
+The students would then have a path towards a baccalaureate degree that would truly prepare them for employment in Maui's high technology industries as information technology professionals upper division ICS classes would gain enrollment.